FrederickWilliams/Querying_MovieLens_Data/README.md

 Broadly, this assignment will follow the FTE&#39;s progression:

-- Load MovieLens tables into SQLite (good time to find that &quot;multiple insert&quot;)
+- Load MovieLens tables into a SQL database (good time to find that &quot;multiple insert&quot;)
 - Create a query to retrieve reviews into a cursor
 - Create a dataclass that represents a movie review
 - Translate rows of the cursor into a list of MovieReview objects